 If you’re relying on website content to attract potential clients through Google, you’ll need to come to grips with the fact most people won’t click any results at all-and you need to find another way to attract their attention in a crowded results page.

-Luckily, Google Business Profile listings can help you achieve the visiblity you need.
+Luckily, Google Business Profiles can help you achieve the visibility you need.

 These directory-style listings don’t require people to leave the Google platform in order to view information about your law firm.
 This encourages Google’s algorithm to show you in search results-whether that’s in the three-pack or Map searches.